-§ 220-19.6.6 Notification for Spills or Other Non-Stormwater Discharge
+§ 220-19.5 Notification for Spills or Other Non-Stormwater Discharge [Amended 3-12-24 ATM by Art.
+Z-24-04]

 As soon as any person responsible for a facility, site, activity or operation as information of any known or suspected release of pollutants or non-stormwater discharges which are resulting or may result in illicit discharges or pollutants discharging into stormwater, the Town of Plaistow's municipal storm system, state waters, or waters of the United States, said person shall take all necessary steps to ensure the discovery, containment and cleanup of such release as to minimize the effects of the discharge.
 If said individual is not competent to assess, contain, or clean-up, that persona shall immediately notify another competent individual or firm.
 If the substance poses an immediate health or safety concern, the Town of Plaistow's Emergency Services must immediately be notified.
 This notification should be made as soon as possible, however, no later than 24 hours post event.
 This notification does not preclude and must be made in addition to any Federal or State required notifications.
 The site operator/owner must be aware that discharges such as treated swimming pool water are not allowed discharges unless appropriate measures have been taken to reduce the treatment chemical concentrations in the water.